LilyLavender/ssbu-mod-workshop/episode03/CollisionAttributeList.md

 - **collision_attr_elec** = A visual effect that emits sparks.
 Causes the attacker to take 1.5x hitlag frames.
 Used on electric moves like Pichu Fair and Ganon Jab.
 - **collision_attr_elec_whip** = A variant on the electric effect where the visual effect lasts less time.
 Only used on Samus and Dark Samus's Throws.
 - **collision_attr_fire** = A visual effect that emits flames.
 Used on fire moves like Mario's Fireball and Steve's Up Smash.
+- **collision_attr_fist_down/0x184c223f47** = 📝 Used only in Kazuya's Side Special.
+Most likely a special type of crumple. <!-- Need a general description of what it looks like and how it functions.
+If it's similar to saving, mention how it differs.
+Remains in here until WuBoy's script dump stops using the hash. -->
+- **collision_attr_fist_down2/0x19f2214801** = 📝 Used only in Kazuya's Uncrouching Attack.
+Most likely a special type of crumple. <!-- Need a general description of what it looks like and how it functions.
+If it's similar to saving, mention how it differs.
+Remains in here until WuBoy's script dump stops using the hash. -->
+- **collision_attr_fist_down3/0x1985267897** = 📝 Used only in Kazuya's Jab 9.
+Most likely a special type of crumple. <!-- Need a general description of what it looks like and how it functions.
+If it's similar to saving, mention how it differs.
+Remains in here until WuBoy's script dump stops using the hash. -->
 - **collision_attr_flower** = Inflicts the flower status, which puts a flower on the opponent's head.
 Used with Jigglypuff's Rest and the flower item.
 - **collision_attr_head_mushroom** = Inflicts the mushroom status, which puts a mushroom on the opponent's head.
 Used exclusively on the Ramblin' Evil Mushroom item.
 - **collision_attr_ice** = Inflicts the frozen status.
 Used on ice moves like Kacrackle Slash and Ice Climbers Down Special.